The Islamic veil across Europe

 In 2008, Turkey's constitution was amended to ease a strict ban at universities, allowing headscarves that were tied loosely under the chin.
 Headscarves covering the neck and all-enveloping veils were still banned.

 In October 2013, Turkey lifted rules banning women from wearing headscarves in the country's state institutions - with the exception of the judiciary, military and police.

-The governing AK Party, with its roots in Islam, said the ban meant many girls were being denied an education.
+The governing AK Party, which has Islamist roots, said the ban meant many girls were being denied an education.
 But the secular establishment said easing it would be a first step to allowing Islam into public life.

 In 2008, the government announced it would bar judges from wearing headscarves and similar religious or political symbols - including crucifixes, Jewish skull caps and turbans - in courtrooms.

 That move came after pressure from the Danish People's Party (DPP), known for its anti-Muslim rhetoric, which has since called for the ban to be extended to include school teachers and medical personnel.